-A Body of Words Foundation to Storytelling is an 8 week storytelling beginner's course for you to explore & discover your own, natural-born storytelling abilities.
+A Body of Words Foundation to Storytelling is a 20 week storytelling beginner's course for you to explore & discover your own, natural-born storytelling abilities.

-For storytellers who have been telling for 5-10 years and are asking themselves "How do I achieve the perfect evening’s storytelling?
-How do I choose and combine the right stories to delight, tantalise or agitate my audience?
-How do I find the right rhythm and energy for a show?
-Where do I drop in the right music or a song?"
 I will guide you through the landscape of your stories.Together with your fellow mentees, you will create, build, examine & explore your repertoire of stories.
 At the end of your mentorship journey, you will have expanded your range, deepened your practice & created four brand new storytelling programmes.
-How exciting!

 Let me tell you a story